rclone/rclone/docs/content/docs.md

 the host name doesn't resolve or resolves to more than one IP address it will give an error.

+You can use `--bind 0.0.0.0` to force rclone to use IPv4 addresses and `--bind ::0` to force rclone to use IPv6 addresses.

 ### --bwlimit=BANDWIDTH_SPEC ###

 This option controls the bandwidth limit.
 For example